drkvogel/retrasst/notes/current-issues2.md

-current-issues2
+# current-issues2

-current-issues.md has been changed or just moved?
+current-issues.md has been changed or just moved? changed copy big collect query sql from crashed vdba window

 ## referred boxes

-in FindMatchesWorkerThread::Execute()
+### in FindMatchesWorkerThread::Execute()

 tank_name not filled in
 could cache tank name